ubcsc/ubcsc-website/README.md

 Univeristy Of Buea Computer Science departmental site

 Welcome to the University of Buea Computer Science Departmental Site.
-The CS site serves as an intellectual crossroad for the University, a place which works to educate the next generation of teachers, scholars, researchers and engineers to develop the fields of knowledge and research.
+The site serves as an intellectual crossroad for the University, a place which works to educate the next generation of teachers, scholars, researchers and engineers to develop the fields of knowledge and research.